Lindseyt75/readme_generator/Develop/README.md

  1. npm i inquirer@8, 2. npm i colors, 3. npm i, 4. node index.js

 ## Usage
-It helps produce a quality Readme!
+It is used to build a quality Readme!

 ## Contributing
-Modules and Github pages!
+Modules and Github pages

 ## Languages
  JavaScript, Node.js